How to Make Gluten-free Beef Jerky Recipe with Dehydrator

 1) Slice the Beef – Use a sharp knife to slice the beef into thin pieces or stripes.
 You can also ask your local butcher to slice the beef for you, but if you need to do it on your own, it’s very easy.
 Simply freeze the beef for 20-30 minutes as it is much easier to slice frozen beef.
 You can also use a meat slicer to thinly slice the beef into even pieces.
 Remember, the duration of dehydration depends on various factors and the thickness of the beef slices is one of those factors.
 The thinner you cut the slices, the less time it will take for the beef jerky to be prepared in the dehydrator.

 2) Prepare the Marinade – Mix the ingredient for marination in a bowl and stir until everything is mixed well.
 Add the meat slices to the mix and toss it around so that the marinade is properly applied to the meat.
-Add the slices to a plastic ziploc bag and let it marinate overnight.
+Add the slices to a plastic ziplock bag and let it marinate overnight.

-3) Dehydrate the Slices – By morning, the slices would have soaked up the spices and flavors of the marinade.
+3) Dehydrate the Slices – By morning, the slices would have soaked up the spices and flavours of the marinade.
 Take the slices out of the plastic bag and place them on a dehydrator tray.
 Make sure the slices do not overlap each other.
 Switch on the dehydrator at 155-160 degrees F. Let the beef slices dry for 4-5 hours and check the pieces for pliability.
 If the pieces still feel soft and spongy, let it dry for a few more hours.
 The final product should bend slightly and then break when bent too much.

 4) Store Your Beef Jerky – Always store your beef jerky in an airtight container so that it does not absorb any moisture.
 You can also place some paper towels in the jar that you use to store the beef jerky so that the towels can absorb any moisture.
-You can later move the beef slices to any airtight jar.
+You can later move the beef slices to an airtight jar.

 - You can cut the beef slices with or against the grain and it will provide you with different looking slices that will cook just the same.